pixie-io/pixie/README.md

 **In-Cluster  Edge Compute:** The Pixie Command Module is deployed in your K8s cluster to isolate data storage and computation  within your environment for  drastically better intelligence, performance & security.

-**Command Driven Interfaces:** Programmatically access data via the Pixie CLI and Pixie UI which are designed ground-up to allow you to run analyses & debug scenarios faster than any other developer tool.
+**Command Driven Interfaces:** Programmatically access data via the Pixie CLI and Pixie UI which are designed ground-up to allow you to run analysis & debug scenarios faster than any other developer tool.

 _For more information on Pixie Platform's architecture, check out our [docs](https://work.withpixie.ai/docs) or [overview deck](https://docsend.com/view/kj38d76)_